 WARNING!
 Vehicle stability during operation of any superstructure system is the responsibility of the bodybuilder and the user.
 The user should at all times make sure that vehicle stability is guaranteed.
 It is therefore important that clear instructions for use of the superstructure should be provided by the bodybuilder on or supplied with the vehicle.

-For more information see: 1.3: "Verificaton of superstructure"
+1.3: "Verification of superstructure"